dusekdan/2017-POS-Project-Ticket-Algo/README.md

 TODO: Ensure thread is explicitly created as joinable
 TODO: Find out whether to call pthread_mutex_destroy() or not
 TODO: Ensure distribution of tickets is also thread safe
+TODO: Check that my sleeping is actually sleeping

 pthread.h? libc?